nodebotanist/nodebotanist-handbook/nodebotanists-rules-for-makers/the-rules.md

 # 1\) Nodebotanist's Rules for Being a Maker

 I try to live by a few axioms that really help me; they're not meant to be a hard-line stance on my part unto you, take from them what you will.
 I find that they generally get me by with the minimum amount of stress and the most efficient and beneficial rewards.
+They also tend to help make interactions with others easier, and are aimed at making the world a better place,

 ## 1\) Information Should be Free